typelevel/cats-effect/docs/typeclasses/async.md

           case (_, e) => cb(Left(e))
         }

-        //Cancel the completable future if the fiber is cancelled Some(void(delay(stage.cancel(false))))
+        //Cancel the completable future if the fiber is canceled Some(void(delay(stage.cancel(false))))
       }
     }